 Brand New Websites!

-I've been busy during the past few months redeveloping my site for better performance and ease of maintainability.
+I've been busy during the past few months redeveloping and enhancing my site for better performance, greater flexibility and ease of maintainability.

 My previous site was powered by WordPress and contained over 1000 posts and pages with nearly 5000 images (plus assorted smaller images and thumbnails for each - nearly 25,000 files in total).
 The site wasn't just a blog, my content covered multiple subjects from photography to web design, software engineering to the paranormal.
 I wanted a way to split this content into separate sites, whilst maintaining a single administration interface and a common media gallery.
 At this time, WordPress is unable to do this.